clojure-north/clojure-north-site/script/speakers/jon-pither.md

  :title "Keynote: The Crux of Bitemporality"
  :image "jon-pither.jpg"}

 So you love immutability and want to time-travel your data.
 But then what happens when the data grows in size and you're integrating it from various upstream sources?
-What value of time do you want time-travel against?
+What value of time do you want to time-travel against?

 What do you do when data occasionally arrives out of order in a global topology, or if you want to make corrections against the past?